-During his tenure, the Irish have had five players garner All-America honors -- Robbie Russo in 2015, Anders Lee in 2013, Ian Cole and Erik Condra in 2009 and David Brown in 2007.
-In addition, 12 of Jackson's players have gone on to play in the NHL.
+During his tenure, the Irish have had six players garner All-America honors -- Anders Bjork in 2017, Robbie Russo in 2015, Anders Lee in 2013, Ian Cole and Erik Condra in 2009 and David Brown in 2007.
+In addition, 16 of Jackson's players have gone on to play in the NHL.

-Jackson enters the 2015-16 season with a 16-year collegiate record of 408-196-65 for a .658 winning percentage, the second-best percentage among all active Division I coaches with five years or more in Division I. His 408 career wins rank seventh among active coaches.
+Jackson entered the 2017-18 season with an 18-year collegiate record of 450-219-77 for a .655 winning percentage, one of the top marks among all active Division I coaches with five years or more in Division I. His 450 career wins also rank in the Top-10 of active Division I coaches.

 AT NOTRE DAME

-In 2014-15, Jackson led a young team, which regularly dressed seven or eight freshmen, that jelled as the year progressed en route to an 18-19-5 record.
+In 2014-15, Jackson led a young team to an 18-19-5 record.
 The team defeated three top-10 teams in February, including eventual national champion Providence and eventual national runner-up Boston University.
 Benefitting from the stronger second half to the season, Notre Dame finished 10-7-5 in Hockey East games, placing fifth of 12 teams.
-The Irish lineup in 2014--15 featured 10 NHL draftees, tying for third-most nationally and standing as the top sum in Hockey East.
+The Irish lineup in 2014-15 featured 10 NHL draftees, tying for third-most nationally and standing as the top sum in Hockey East.

-Hockey East proved to be the country's top conference in 2014--15 and two of its six best came from Notre Dame as both forward Vince Hinostroza and Russo earned first-team all-conference accolades.
-The coupling of Hinostroza and Russo marked the first time that Notre Dame had two first-team all-conference picks in the same season since 1976--77.
+Both forward Vince Hinostroza and Russo earned first-team all-conference accolades.
+The coupling of Hinostroza and Russo marked the first time that Notre Dame had two first-team all-conference picks in the same season since 1976-77.
 Additionally, Petersen earned league recognition as he was named as the goaltender on the Hockey East all-rookie team.